-If you are a teacher who would like to request a classroom visit, please visit our For Teachers page.
+If you are a teacher who would like to request a classroom visit, please visit our School Programs page.

 After-school programs at schools, community centers, YMCAs or parks and rec facilities are a great opportunity for kids of all ages to learn about water issues.
 Engage your youth in an outdoor nature hike/scavenger hunt, a fun craft using recycling materials, or a hands-on demonstration about water pollution.